Mersey Tunnels Police: Media coverage

-The Police service was heavily criticised by the Merseyside coroner for its handling of a pursuit in which two 14-year-old boys were killed in 2003 after crashing a stolen car into a roadblock set up by Mersey Tunnels officers.
+Mersey Tunnels Police was heavily criticised by the Merseyside coroner for its handling of a pursuit in which two 14-year-old boys were killed in 2003 after crashing a stolen car into a roadblock set up by Mersey Tunnels officers.
 The coroner went so far as to recommend that either the policing of the tunnel should be altogether transferred to Merseyside Police, or tunnel officers should be trained to national policing standards.

 All officers are now trained in Police Level 4 Response Driving Standards.

 Fallen officers

-The MTP has lost one officer in the line of duty:
+The MTP has lost one officer in the line of duty.

-PC Derek McIntyre, struck and killed by a vehicle (10 November 1967).